shawkyGalal/Apigee-ResourceManager/README.md

 # Apigee ResourceManager
 ## Project Scope:
-A Java Command Line tool for Google Apigee API management gateway
+A Java Command Line tool for Google Apigee API management gateway for suitable for migartion purposed especially from on premise Apigee Edge (OPDK) to Google Apigee Cloud

 ## Prerequizite
 Before start using this project you should have the following components/system installed on your machine